Kulltero/Rust.Community/docs/Bugs-Tips.md

 Rust UI uses the same Placement system CUI does. it primarily uses offsets for sizing & positioning and anchors to a specific Point depending on the UI. by doing the same you can ensure that your CUI is positioned properly, regardless of Screensize & Aspect Ratio.

-UIs like the inventory, beltbar & storage containers are anchored to the bottom
+UIs like the inventory, beltbar & storage containers are anchored to the bottom of the screen, while

 a RectTransform Example that covers the Belt-bar
 ```json